 Languages ‒ English and learning Spanish

-KAMRAN ABDULLAYEV, Technical Director, Financial Services
+KAMRAN ABDULLAYEV, Associate Director, Financial Services

 Experience - Prior to joining MEDA in 2010, Kamran oversaw microfinance operations as COO of FINCA International in Azerbaijan.
 While at Mercy Corps Azerbaijan he also contributed to strategy design and implementation for a variety of programs in the Caucasus, Central Asia, Africa and South Asia, and gained experience in the needs of refugees and displaced persons.
 Kamran holds a Master's Degree in Development Economics from the University of East Anglia (UK) and an Engineering-Economics Degree from the Azerbaijan Civil Engineering University.
 He is a member of the UK Development Studies Association.